Skip to main content

 Billing will start the month following your plan’s start date and will be retroactive.
 For example, your February invoice will reflect the charges for the month of January, your March invoice will reflect the charges for your plan for the month of February, and so on.

 On the first of every month, we will email you your invoice.
-Guideline will then pull the invoiced amount from your designated credit card or bank account around the 5th of that month.
+Gusto will then pull the invoiced amount from your designated credit card or bank account around the 5th of that month.

 If you choose to pay from a bank account, your payment will be processed via an ACH transaction within several days.
 Overall, the ACH billing process should take around 8-10 business days.
 If you choose to pay with a credit card, your payment will be processed on the due date automatically with your credit card provider.

-How Guideline transactions display on credit card or bank statements
+How Gusto 401(k) transactions display on credit card or bank statements

-Because Guideline uses different vendors to process payments, the codes displayed for our invoices and contribution collections may not specifically reference Guideline 401(k).
+Because Gusto uses different vendors to process payments, the codes displayed for our invoices and contribution collections may not specifically reference Gusto 401(k).

 Monthly plan fees